 Interprofessional education occurs when students from two or more professions learn about, from and with each other to enable effective collaboration and improve health outcomes.
 Once students understand how to work interprofessionally, they are ready to enter the workplace as members of the collaborative practice team.
 This is a key step in moving health systems from fragmentation to a position of strength.
 (Source: World Health Organization 2010)

 Optometry is an integral component of the health care team, and collaborative education and practice is growing within the schools and colleges of optometry.
-Of ASCO’s schools and colleges of optometry in the continental US and Puerto Rico, 20 are currently components of a multi-disciplinary university or health professions-specific campus.
+Of ASCO’s schools and colleges of optometry in the United States, 20 are currently components of a multi-disciplinary university or health professions-specific campus.
 Two such institutions began as freestanding colleges of optometry.
-Our schools participate in interprofessional education in collaboration with more than fifteen other health professions.
+Our schools and colleges participate in interprofessional education in collaboration with more than fifteen other health professions.
 In addition, fourth-year clinical rotations at VA Hospitals offer residents the opportunity to work with multidisciplinary health teams comprised of medical specialists, dentists, nurses, pharmacists and other disciplines.

 - have the ability to appropriately use all resources, including the use of ancillary personnel, intra- and interprofessional collaboration, co-management, and referral, in ensuring the best quality patient care;

 - manage their practices in a manner that is appropriate within the health care delivery system and that promotes patient access to eye and vision care;

 - have the ability to recognize personal limitations regarding optimal patient care and to work with the broader health care community in providing the best care possible;